GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

     ![virtual desktop environment](../figures/VirtualDesktopInitiated.PNG){width=600px}
     </center>

-!!! note "Running VizBin: local vs remote"
+!!! note "Running `VizBin`: local vs remote"

     Running `VizBin` remotely (e.g. within NeSI) can be slow with full data sets.
 Running a GUI (such as a program like `VizBin`) remotely can also require additional set up on some PCs.
 For day-to-day work, we recommend installing `VizBin` on your local machine and downloading the relevant input files (e.g. via `scp ...`) to run locally.